 In my view, proof of a verbatim reading of a Will is not a prerequisite to establishing knowledge and approval.
 In many cases, it will be sufficient to show that the lawyer summarized and explained the contents of the Will to the testator prior to execution.
 Ultimately, it is a question of fact as to whether the particular words in question were brought to the attention of the testator and adopted by him as his words.

-A useful analogy with knowledge under contract law may be drawn.
-Just as a party to a contract must, in order for the contract to be binding, know its terms and conditions, a testator must similarly appreciate and understand his or her will.
+Just as parties to a contract must know its terms and conditions, testators must similarly appreciate and understand their wills.

 4. Undue Influence